JasonHan666/ROS-wheeled-robot-master/kinetic/README.md

 `gmapping_kinect.launch`calls gamapping for map generation base on kinect.

-`my_move_base.launch` calls the move_base node and load bunches of parameters for navigation.

-`my_navigation_gazebo.launch` calls my_move_base.launch and other navigation nodes to work with Gazebo environment.
+`my_navigation_gazebo.launch` calls navigation nodes to work with Gazebo environment.

-`my_navigation_rviz.launch` calls my_move_base.launch and other navigation nodes to work with Rviz with no physics.
+`my_navigation_rviz.launch` calls navigation nodes to work with Rviz with no physics.

 `display.launch` `gazebo.launch.bak` created by solidworks Exporter to urdf.
 No use now.